wleddy/shotglass2/README.md

 ### Special Installation Instructions for A2 Hosting

 A2 Hosting uses this `passenger` system to run python apps on their system.
 [Read more here](/docs/passenger_setup.md).

+## shotglass.py

+shotglass.py handles a number of tasks that used to be part of app in the old shotglass setup.
+[Read more here.](/docs/shotglass.md)

 ## Template Loading Order